Child Passports Made Simple for Busy Parents

 • Blue check

-Age: The applicant is a minor under the age of 16.
+Age: The applicant is under 16 years old.

 • Blue check

-Parental consent: Both parents must authorize the issuance and appear in person (or provide a notarized DS-3053 consent form).
+Parental consent: Both parents (or legal guardians) must authorize the issuance and appear in person (or provide a notarized DS-3053 consent form).

 Every first-time US passport applicant must navigate the same federal requirements, starting with a physical appointment: